Detroit Lions have offensive line injury concerns as they come to Seattle for playoff against Seahawks Saturday

-The Detroit Lions have some question marks on their offensive line heading into Saturday's wildcard playoff game against the Seahawks.
+The Detroit Lions on Friday ruled out starting center Travis Swanson, who will miss a fifth straight game with a concussion.

 The final injury report for the Seahawks for Saturday’s wildcard playoff game against the Detroit Lions yielded no surprises — running back C.J.
-Prosise and defensive tackle Tony McDaniel were ruled out and everyone else is good to go.
+Prosise and defensive tackle Tony McDaniel were ruled out while everyone else on the current 53-man active roster is good to go.

-Of the players on the team’s 53-man playoff roster, all were full participants for Seattle in practice Friday other than Prosise and McDaniel (Friday’s practice were officially walk-throughs and practice statuses are calculated based on what the team thinks a player could have done if an actual practice had been held.)
+However, the Lions got bad news late in the day when starting center Travis Swanson was ruled out with a concussion.
+Swanson also missed the last four regular season games but there was optimism that he might be able to play when he was a limited participant in practice this week and listed as questionable to play.

 - Seahawks need a lot to go right to make a deep playoff run | Matt Calkins